AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: Background

 After having established a connection with a base station using the RRC procedure described above, the UE starts the \ac{nas} attachment procedure.
 First, the UE sends its identifier (TMSI if available, else IMSI) with the NAS Attach Request to the MME.
 The MME and the UE will then perform the authentication and key exchange (AKA) procedure, followed by activating encryption and integrity protection of the communication in the security mode procedure.
 Finally, both parties (UE and MME) conclude the attachment with a NAS Attach Accept and Complete message.
 Whenever the UE and the network do not exchange data for some time, the UE enters idle mode.
 After some time, it may resume the connection by repeating the base station attachment procedure, followed by a NAS Service Request, which is integrity protected using the previous session key.
 If it can be verified correctly, the Security Mode Procedure is done, after which user data exchange can resume.

 All of the steps executed during the core network attachment can result in a rejection by the network core.
 Causes for a reject differ, and the behavior of the UE upon receipt of a reject message also varies, as specified in 3GPP TS 24.301 \cite{3gpp_3gpp_2020}.
-With some, the UE re-attaches right away (e.g., Service Reject \#9 for failed integrity check of the Service Request), whereas with others, it disconnects and won't try to attach for the next few hours (e.g., Attach Reject \#8, all LTE \& non-LTE services are forbidden)).
+With some, the UE re-attaches right away (e.g., Service Reject \#9 for failed integrity check of the Service Request), whereas with others, it disconnects and will not try to attach for more than 12 hours (e.g., Attach Reject \#8, all LTE \& non-LTE services are forbidden)).
+The user can make the phone re-try earlier by toggling flight mode, re-inserting the SIM card, or restarting the phone.
+Attacks using such messages originating from a fake base station were publicized by Jover in \cite{jover_lte_2016}.
+3GPP updated the specification 24.301 in version V13.5.0, specifying that when the UE receives a non-integrity protected reject message, it should re-try to attach within 30-60mins (T3247) up to a certain limit.
+In our tests, only two phones implemented this.